Visiting the Peles Castle in Romania: Everything You Need to Know

 snowy Peles castle

-You can book this Peles & Dracula Castle day tour, which has everything covered (leaving from and returning to Bucharest) and you get to see two amazing castles, not just one!
+The easiest way is to book this full-day Peles & Dracula Castle day tour, which includes everything (leaving from and returning to Bucharest) and allows you to see the two most famous castles in Romania, not just one!
+All for a low price, skip the line tickets, and a guide.
+It can’t get any better or easier.

 For a similar price, you can also take a bus, but I recommend the train as it’s more comfortable.
-But you can check out the bus options here.
+You can check out the bus options here.

-We always travel by train, no matter what the time of the year is.
-The train station in Sinaia is an attraction too (make sure to check out my article about all the things to do in Sinaia here).
+We always travel by train, no matter the time of the year.
+The train station in Sinaia is an attraction too (make sure to check out my article about all the things to do in Sinaia here for even more amazing things while you’re there).

 The small – but beautiful – train station in Sinaia